frankischilling/stardust/README.md

    - Run `python tools/capture_template.py` and save as `tinderbox_icon.png` (or `log_tinderbox.png`)
    - Keep the template in the `templates` folder so `firemaking.py` can load it

+   **Step 4f: Create Empty Slot Template (Recommended for Accurate Counting)**
+   - Make sure you have at least one empty inventory slot
+   - Run `python tools/capture_template.py` and save as `empty_slot.png`
+   - This template helps the bot accurately count items by detecting empty slots
+   - Keep the template in the `templates` folder

+   **Step 4g: Calibrate Chat Area (Firemaking - Optional but Recommended)**
+   - Open RuneScape and make sure the chat is visible
+   - Try to light a fire in an invalid location (e.g., too close to another fire) to see the error message
+   - Run `python tools/calibrate_chat.py`
+   - Follow the prompts:
+     * Move mouse to **top-left corner** of the chat area (where messages appear) → Press ENTER
+     * Move mouse to **bottom-right corner** of the chat area → Press ENTER
+   - The tool **automatically updates** `scripts/firemaking.py` with the `CHAT_AREA` coordinates

+   **Step 4h: Create "Can't Fire" Chat Template (Firemaking - Optional)**
+   - Try to light a fire in an invalid location (e.g., too close to another fire)
+   - Capture the chat message that appears (e.g., "You can't light a fire here")
+   - Run `python tools/capture_template.py` and save as `cant_fire.png`
+   - This helps the bot detect when it's stuck and automatically move to a new location
+   - Keep the template in the `templates` folder

-   **Note:** The calibration tools automatically update the configuration files - no manual editing needed for game area, inventory area, or tree colors!
+   **Note:** The calibration tools automatically update the configuration files - no manual editing needed for game area, inventory area, chat area, or tree colors!

 5. **Test detection:**
    ```bash